Vic: Respondent Serves Payment Schedule

 The claimant can:

-Sue in court or commence any dispute resolution process permitted by the construction contract. and
+- Sue in court or commence any dispute resolution process permitted by the contract; and/or